 Hellboy 2 – Giants Causeway

-Hellboy 2 Has a sequence set at the Giant’s Causeway, as a matter of fact, its where the climax of the movie takes place.
+Hellboy 2 has a sequence set at the Giant’s Causeway, and as a matter of fact, it’s where the movie’s climax takes place.
 However, in the whole scene, the cast never even stepped foot in Northern Ireland for it as they were superimposed onto aerial shots that the crew took.

-Regardless of that, this area is still an outstanding place to visit and is an extremely beautiful area too.
-Now you may have heard there are ways to get into the causeway for free and sure you can go do that, but I cannot stress how much the money helps the volunteers take care of the place.
-For every one pound they receive, they can plant one native wildflower plug.
-Every £6 they get they can repair a metre of livestock fencing.
-The money they earn from this site also goes toward their national fund which helps every other site and vice versa. with that out if the way, this is definitely something that not only you should visit while you’re in Belfast, but it should also be on your bucket list as it’s that beautiful.
+Regardless of that, this area is still an outstanding place to visit and is a lovely area, too.
+Now, you may have heard there are ways to get into the Causeway for free, and sure, you can do that, but I cannot stress how much the money helps the volunteers take care of the place.
+For every pound they receive, they can plant one native wildflower plug.
+For every £6 they get, they can repair a metre of livestock fencing.
+The money they earn from this site also goes toward their national fund, which helps every other site and vice versa.
+With that out if the way, this is something that you should visit while you’re in Belfast, but it should also be on your bucket list as it’s that beautiful.

-The site has many attractions to see inside of it like the giant’s boot, the wishing chair, the camel and so on…
+The site has many attractions, such as the giant’s boot, the wishing chair, and the camel.

-The Giant’s Causeway can be located on the along the sea coast of the edge of the Antrim plateau, or you can get a tour from Belfast which will take you right to it.
+The Giant’s Causeway can be located along the sea coast of the edge of the Antrim plateau, or you can get a tour from Belfast, which will take you right to it.

 To find out more about the causeway: The Amazing Giant’s Causeway, Causeway Coastal Route